mrevilg/Python-Ref/README.md

  ```
  - To remove a value use the del keyword like so: del DictName['key']
  - To iterate/loop through a dictionary, specify the: key, value and .items()
+ - .keys can also be used on the DictName to loop through the keys, but this action is standard Dict Loop.
+ - Also using .keys or .values, calling out a 'key' will allow specific actions in a loop, including if'key'not in etc.
  ```python
      favorite_languages = {
     'stephen':'python',